Use this Free printable Habit Tracker to record your progress as you work to create and change bad negative habits into healthy new positive habits!

-Step 1 — Decide on a Cue, Routine (Habit), and Reward
+Step 2 -Decide on a Cue, Routine, and Reward

-- Decide on a cue to initiate the routine or habit you have decided to create.
+- Pick a cue to initiate the routine or habit you have decided to create.

-- Decide on a daily reward to complete the routine if you would like something in addition to the lovely check mark you will give yourself using this sheet.
+- Choose on a daily reward to complete the routine if you would like something in addition to the lovely checkmark you will give yourself using this sheet.

 - Decide on a reward for yourself once complete your habit 28 days straight.

 Step 2 – Fill out the habit tracking sheet

 - Download and Print Habit Tracker

 - Fill in Start date, Cue, Habit (routine), and Reward(s).

 - Beginning with your start date, place the dates under the corresponding days of the week for at least 28 days–more is fine.
 Sometimes I like to continue checking off completing the habit long after it has been established and has become automatic because it becomes its own reward.
 I don’t know about you, but I love rewards and feeling good about myself 🙂